isagoya/astro-hananiawan-m2/src/pages/md/chapt04.md

 ‟No, this is the first time to me.
 Why didn’t you tell us before?
 That’s very much like him.
 He was well prepared and never complained...”

-‟Not really, in fact, he mentioned of his own death twice…”
+‟Not really, in fact, he mentioned of his own death twice...”

 ‟Oh!”
 The children shouted in surprise.